pratheeshrussell/video-downloader-2.0/README.md

 video downloader 2.0
-A program written in C# to download videos from youtube
+A program written in C# to download videos from YouTube, Metacafe,Dailymotion & Veoh

-Will probably add support for daily motion, metacafe,veoh

 Based on my video downloader (https://github.com/pratheeshrussell/video-downloader)